-3. All fees for interments and memorials applications are payable in advance.
+- 3. All fees for interments and memorials applications are payable in advance.
 If a stakeholder has a financial account set up with West Suffolk Council, then an invoice will be raised and sent.
-Payment is with a debit or credit card or a bank transfer in conjunction with an invoice number we do not accept cash or cheques as a form of payment.
-All new customers need to contact the Cemeteries Office to set up an account for payments.

-4. All cemetery fees and charges are reviewed annually and are displayed on both the Council and West Suffolk's website:
+Payment of invoices can be made by card or a bank transfer in conjunction with an invoice number we do not accept cash or cheques as forms of payment.
+All new customers need to contact the Cemeteries office to set up an account for payments. - 4.
+All cemetery fees and charges are reviewed annually and are displayed on the West Suffolk Council website: Cemeteries run by West Suffolk Council